shanebarringer/next-prototype/README.md

 >- Create a file in `pages/post` directory named `[id].js`[]
   *Pages that begin with [ and end with ] are dynamic routes in Next.js.*
 >- `export` an `async` function named `getStaticPaths` from this page.
-  *In this function... return a list of possible values for id.**
+  *In this function... return a list of possible values for ID**
 >- Finally...implement `getStaticProps` again - this time, to fetch necessary data for the blog post with a given id